What do you design?

 Where do we go to follow your work?

 What inspires your work?

-I am mathematician by my background, interested in optimisation and decision analysis.
-The link between decision – making and decision analysis attracts me strongly.
+I am a mathematician by my background, interested in optimisation and decision analysis.
+The link between decision–making and decision analysis attracts me strongly.